WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

    - The
      [data refresh DAG does this here](https://github.com/WordPress/openverse-catalog/blob/75990f356ed6d79601ecf3ecd96e48c3932acb47/openverse_catalog/dags/data_refresh/data_refresh_task_factory.py#L167-L174).
 1. Create a new suffix to use if one is not provided in the variables
-1. Call the `create_and_populate_filtered_index` action in the ingestion server and wait for completion
+1. Call the `CREATE_AND_POPULATE_FILTERED_INDEX` action in the ingestion server and wait for completion
    - See existing data refresh DAG strategy for making and waiting for ingestion server requests
-1. Call the `point_alias`[^no-promote-action] action in the ingestion server and wait for completion.
+1. Call the `POINT_ALIAS`[^no-promote-action] action in the ingestion server and wait for completion.
 1. Delete the previous filtered index whose canonical name we retrieved in the first step (`DELETE_INDEX` action)

 [^no-promote-action]:
-    We cannot use the `promote` action used by the regular data refresh flow because while that action does point the alias to the newly created index, it also promotes the API tables, which is not necessary for filtered index creation.
-Therefore, we use the `point_alias` action which only points aliases and nothing else.
+    We cannot use the `PROMOT` action used by the regular data refresh flow because while that action does point the alias to the newly created index, it also promotes the API tables, which is not necessary for filtered index creation.
+Therefore, we use the `POINT_ALIAS` action which only points aliases and nothing else.

 Because the image and audio data refreshes run concurrently, it is necessary for